Coleman 234

 Coleman® Fuel Filler Cap Safety

-Appliances prior to about 1963 have a 3-piece filler cap with a small hole in side that was designed to ventilate pressure while unscrewing the cap.
-This small hole has a tendency to spray a stream of fuel in whatever direction it happens to be pointing when depressurizing.
-THIS CAP CAN BE EXTREMELY DANGEROUS.
-If you don't believe me, read the snippet off to the left and click the link.
+Appliances made prior to about 1963 have a 3-piece filler cap with a small hole in the side.
+The hole is there to ventilate pressure while unscrewing the cap.
+It can spray a stream of fuel in whatever direction it happens to be pointing when depressurizing.

 "The cap, however, needs to have some type of ventilation capacity in order to equalize the interior pressure of the tank with that of the exterior atmosphere as the cap is removed.
 If the cap is without a ventilation feature, then removal of the cap will create a sudden pressure surge causing a discharge of fuel in a stream-like manner." -Volz vs Coleman Co., Supreme Court of Arizona Dec 17, 1987

 Please take the fuel filler cap seriously.
-It is the only thing standing between you and disaster.
+It is the only thing standing between you and complete disaster.

 Stove Safety